 Jim: So I want to be able to move around a lot, walk, see new sights, and meet new people.
 You want to be able to sit still, read, and relax.
 How about if we go to a beach resort?
 You can sit and relax on the beach; I can do beach sports like surfing or volleyball and take long suns along the shoreline.
 You can relax alone in the sun.
 I can meet the people participating in sports with me.
 We can go to a place that is new for us, and with a lot of activity options which I would like.
 That way we could stay in one place which you would prefer. and where you can do activities that are restful for you.

 Barbara: Sounds perfect!
 Sometimes I'd be glad too to go for long walks with you.
 And I would be okay with flying to a new place if once we arrive I can mostly just sit on the beach.
 That actually sounds even better than staying home.

 Note that even though this couple's eventual solution was different from the initial suggestions of either of them, because the plan of action was responsive to the concerns of both people, it felt good—better even for both of them than either of their first ideas.
 That is, the solution was “win-win”—not because one or both of them "got their way," but because the solution was responsive to the underlying concerns of both of them.

 While the dilemma above was a relatively simple conflict to resolve, the same three steps apply to any conflict, simple or complex.
 Note too that the three steps described above apply to solving conflicts that have occurred within any of the three potential conflict realms: within one person’s wishes, fears, or values; between people; or between people and difficult circumstances.

-Collaborative conflict resolution skills make people more effective and productive at work, enable them to live more harmoniously as families, and can bring about hope a more peaceful and harmonious world.
+Collaborative dialogue plus cooperative conflict resolution skills make people more effective and productive at work and enable them to live more harmoniously as families, They create a peaceful and harmonious way of living in the world.
 Sound worth a try?